Air travellers in Germany may face turbulent week

 In Frankfurt alone, around 1,200 staff, or about 80 percent of ground handlers, will take part in the meetings, a regional spokesman for service trade union Verdi said on Sunday.

-Germany's largest airline, Lufthansa (LHAG.DE) said disruption of services, such as flight delays, was likely.
+Germany's largest airline, Lufthansa said disruption of services, such as flight delays, was likely.

 "We are actively preparing for it and hope to limit the effect on passengers as much as possible," a Lufthansa spokeswoman said.